henrique-eguchi/challenges/README.md

 # bipa-ios-test

-## Build tools & versions used
+### Build tools & versions used

+- Xcode 16.2 / iOS 18.2

-## Steps to run the app
+### Steps to run the app

-## What areas of the app did you focus on?
+### What areas of the app did you focus on?

-## What was the reason for your focus?
+### What was the reason for your focus?
 What problems were you trying to solve?

-## How long did you spend on this project?
+### How long did you spend on this project?

-## Did you make any trade-offs for this project?
+### Did you make any trade-offs for this project?
 What would you have done differently with more time?

-## What do you think is the weakest part of your project?
+### What do you think is the weakest part of your project?

-## Is there any other information you’d like us to know?
+### Is there any other information you’d like us to know?

 ---